 while in the run position, only fuel passes through the sight glass (right).

-a wholly owned subsidiary of Coleman, made this F-146 lantern model.
+Chicago, Illinois, a wholly owned subsidiary of Coleman.

-(note that the valve enters the fount not the globe rest)
+Note the so-called carburetor valve enters the fount not the base rest.

 This Coleman Model 242 is dated February 1933.